fox-daniel/iterative_methods_blog/src/iterative_methods_part_3.md

 <!-- Rework examples: 1) histogram visualization.
 2) means using same data as histogram example, but only exporting means to Yaml.
 Ideally, the means would be sent to a Dash/Plotly webapp that live updates as the code runs-->

 <!-- To do:
-- animation should have time step proportional to amount of stream processed
-- animation time should be between 1 and 1/2 of current duration
 - means: motivate this as a demonstration of the effectiveness of RS; indicate that it is not the most efficient way to keep an updated mean of the stream. indicate that it requires knowing max_index.
-- if possible, have animated annotation with % of stream processed.
-- animation: animate stream[:i] and res[i] together?
 - animation: show initial distribution in background with high transparency?
 - use font so that `Iterator`s has code and non-code same size.
 - Iterator vs. Iterable -> reconcile in blog and in library